chennnxu/chennnxu.github.io/aboutme.md

 The main interest in life and work is to become someone else that you were not in the beginning. - Michel Foucault
 ```

 I am a passionate ML / Data Engineer, an Educator, a lifelong learner ...
-Aspiring to become a full-stack machine learning engineer.
+Aspiring to become a full-stack AI engineer.

 <!-- AI application developer -->